build-on-aws/content/tutorials/instrumenting-java-apps-using-opentelemetry/index.md

 </properties>
 ```

-These properties will be throughout many parts of the code.
+These properties will be used throughout many parts of the code.
 Still in the `pom.xml` file:

 5. Add the following dependencies: